AbductiveLearning/ABLkit/docs/Intro/Quick-Start.rst

    from examples.models.nn import LeNet5

-   # The number of pseudo labels is 10
+   # The number of pseudo-labels is 10
    cls = LeNet5(num_classes=10)

 To facilitate uniform processing, ABL-Package provides the ``BasicNN`` class to convert PyTorch-based neural networks into a format similar to scikit-learn models.
 To construct a ``BasicNN`` instance, we need also define a loss function, an optimizer, and a device aside from the previous network.